Yes, that’s a Marvin Gaye reference.

 Lemon Balm for Trauma, Desire, and Viral Load

 Lemon Balm is such a sweet, well liked herb that it’s easy to forget just how potent it is.
 An Iranian double blind, randomized, placebo-controlled study found that regularly administered Lemon Balm tea helped to relieve the symptoms of hypoactive sexual dysfunction in women in all 6 criteria areas: desire, arousal, lubrication, orgasm, satisfaction and pain.
 Interestingly enough, on the opposite side of the spectrum, Lemon Balm is known to assuage complaints of excessive sexual excitement, and symptoms like excessive body heat, redness, and sweating upon arousal.
 A versatile nervine, Lemon Balm is a reliable ally for folks experiencing nervousness that manifests as stomach discomfort, panic attacks, reacting to recent trauma, or who can’t calm down or feel calm after a traumatic event.
 Lemon Balm is also a heavy-hitting antiviral herb, and is indispensable in managing sexually transmitted viruses like HPV and HSV.
-Energetically, Lemon Balm can increase low emotional capacity for sex and emotional intimacy.
+Energetically, Lemon Balm can increase low emotional capacity for sexual healing and emotional intimacy.

 Passionflower for Managing Sensory Overload, Opening the Heart